About Scully-Fahey Field

 Scully was a member of Dartmouth’s lacrosse and soccer teams as an undergraduate.
 He played for legendary coach Tom Dent, who is honored — at the request of the Scully family — with a special plaque at the new facility.
-Scully was a midfielder and two-time All-America on the Big Green lacrosse teams that rolled up a 31-7 record from 1947-49.
+Scully was a midfielder and three-time All-America on the Big Green lacrosse teams that rolled up a 31-7 record from 1947-49.
 He scored 107 goals, a career record that stood for 30 years.

 Fahey, who is also a 1970 graduate of the Thayer School of Engineering, was a member of the varsity basketball and track teams.
 A former member of the College’s board of trustees, Fahey is the father of four Dartmouth graduates — Kimberly ’92, Peter ’94 and Michael ’97 and Katie ’06, who played lacrosse for the Big Green in 2004-05.
 Both sons played Dartmouth lacrosse.
 The Big Green women’s lacrosse team played the first official game on the surface on March 5, 2000, defeating New Hampshire, 18-6.